 What has been will be again, what has been done will be done again; there is nothing new under the sun.Ecclesiastes 1:9 NIV

-Sometimes we get caught in the trap of thinking (for example) moving cameras or distressed sets are concessions to 2019 culture.
-They aren’t.
+Sometimes we get caught in the trap of thinking (for example) moving cameras or distressed sets are concessions to contemporary culture.
+But they aren’t.
 I would venture to say it’s all been done before in one way or another, even as far back as fifty or more years ago.
 This is why the desire to do something totally new, truly unique can turn into a pitfall, because in reality someone has probably done it before you, or better than you.
 It is therefore important to understand and learn from production people who have gone before us.

 It may bear pointing out that cameras at that time weight many hundreds of pounds.
 Camera motion was not a small deal, but they got it done and it paid off.

 Do you struggle with feeling that you need to do something new, something different?
 Maybe rather than trying to do something new, our goal should be to do things more effectively (learning from the successes and failures of others)?

 Tom D’Angelo has worked in television production and AVL corporate theater for nearly four decades.
 He is Emmy Award nominated (Best Director category, Mid-Atlantic) and has been part of various teams nominated or winning national Emmys.
 As the Media Director at a megachurch in the 1980’s he developed a love for the Church and church performing and technical artists.